What is CRM?

 To utilize CRM best, you need to choose software that encourages a strategy through its tools.
 Furthermore, most CRMs are built with a customer-driven process in mind, and CRM shouldn’t be viewed as something additional that needs to be done.

 Some of the direct benefits to businesses of using a CRM are:

 - Improve/Refine existing relations

-- Retain customers for longer periods
+- Retain customers for more extended periods

 - Expand sales